Kroll report shows fraud, bribery and corruption risk are on the rise

 Risk mitigation measures in place

 A large majority of executives interviewed said their company has adopted anti-fraud measures.
 82% have put in place IT security and technical countermeasures to fraud.
 78% have employed a risk officer or implemented a risk management system.
 77% have taken measures against financial fraud, including anti-money laundering policies and an internal audit.
 77% carry out due diligence on partners, clients and vendors.
 76% have trained staff about fraud or set up a whistleblower hotline.
-72% have implemented reputational measures such as media monitoring.
+72% have implemented reputational measures such as media monitoring services.
 But these numbers show that many companies are not sufficiently protected against fraud.
 If 77% of companies are carrying out third-party due diligence, it implies that 23% are not.
 These companies are exposed to serious financial, legal and reputational risks.
 As the report rightly notes, "it is clear that more and continuous effort is needed to build and sustain resilience".

 Risk levels vary by country and industry